sgjsakura/SignalRHubProxyGenerator/README.md

 Any type which has the type `Microsoft.AspNetCore.SignalR.Hub` in its base type chain will be considered as a hub type, excepts for abstract of open generic types.

-This generator will generate proxy methods for all methods defined on the server hub type (also includes derived methods, if your hub has any a complex heritance chain), while method coming from the base `Hub` type or lower positions will be ignored.
+This generator will generate proxy methods for all methods defined on the server hub type (also includes derived ones if your hub has a complex inheritance chain), while methods coming from the base `Hub` type or lower inheritance positions will be ignored.

 A hub method must be public and non-static, also it have a return type of `Task` or `Task<T>`, otherwise the method will not be considerd as a hub method and will be ignored during the proxy generation.

 #### Client Event Generation

-If you hub type derives from `Microsoft.AspNetCore.SignalR.Hub<T>`, thus the generic argument type will be considered as the client contact type, or you may use `HubClientType` in `HubProxyGeneration` attribute to explicitly specify the client type.
+If your hub type derives from `Microsoft.AspNetCore.SignalR.Hub<T>`, the generic argument type will be considered as the client contract type, or you may use `HubClientType` property in the `HubProxyGeneration` attribute instance to explicitly specify the client type.
 If the client type is not specified nor be detectable, no client event will be generated.

 A hub client method must be public and non-static, and it must returns the non-generic `Task` type (generic versions is not supported by the SignalR runtime).
-A event with type of `System.Func` will be generated for each method.
-Although defining events with non-void type conflicts with .NET degisn guideline, it is actually used on events like `Connceted` which are from the SignalR client runtime so we kept this design pattern for client events.
+An event with type from `System.Func` series will be generated for each method.
+Although defining events with non-void type conflicts with .NET degisn guideline, it is actually used on events like `Connected` which are from the SignalR client runtime so we kept this design pattern for client events.

-**Note: Currently if your client have methods with too many parameters (larger than 8 or 16, depending on your core version) which causes no matching delegate type in the `System.Func` series can be found, the generation will crash.
-You may consider merge some parameters into one complex type in order to reduce the parameter count.
-In future versions we will fix this problem to support long-parameter methods.**
+**Note: Currently if your client have a method with too many parameters (larger than 8 or 16, depending on your core version) which causes no matching delegate type in the `System.Func` series can be found, the generation will crash.
+You may consider to merge some parameters as one complex type in order to reduce the parameter count.
+In future versions we will fix this problem to support long-parameterized methods.**

 ### Intermediate Data Type Supporting

 Clients and server transmit data with arguments, thus there must be equivalent types between them.
-The generator automatically map types with the same full name from the server to the client, and thus all core CLR types (e.g. `System.String`, `System.Int32`, etc.) can be correctly used unless you intentionally define confusing types.
+The generator automatically map types with the same full name from the server to the client, and thus all core CLR types (e.g. `System.String`, `System.Int32`, etc.) can be correctly selected unless you intentionally define confusing types.

 For user defined complex server data types, there must also be a type with the same full name defined in the client project.
-We recommends you define a inntermediate assembly which contains all types should be transmitted between server and clients and reference it in both sides to reduce the complexity for type sharing.
+We suggest you define an intermediate assembly which contains all types should be transmitted between server and clients and reference it in both sides to reduce the complexity of type sharing.

-**Automatically generating client data types according to server types is not supported in the current version but will be support in the future.**
+**Automatically generates client data types according to server types is not supported in the current version but will be support in the future.**

 ### Generation Process Controlling

-In the current verssion, you may have little control for the generation process.
-New attributes and options for code generation will be added continously in future versions.
+In the current version, you may have little control for the generation process.
+New attributes and options for code generation will be added continuously in future versions.

 ## Future Features List